-The Company's estimate of the anticipated cost of resolving these claims is based on negotiations with attorneys for claimants who have participated in the mediation process.
+The Company's estimate of the anticipated cost of resolving both the pending cases and the tolled claims is based on negotiations with attorneys for claimants who have participated in the mediation process.
 Nonetheless, it is possible that more claims will be made by additional individuals and that the claimants whose claims were not resolved through the mediation program, as well as those claimants who have not participated in mediations, will choose to pursue greater amounts in a court of law.
 Consequently, the final outcome of these claims is dependent on many variables that are difficult to predict and the ultimate cost associated with these product liability claims may be materially different than the amount of the current estimate and accruals and could have a material adverse effect on the Company's business, financial position, and future results of operations.
 Although there is a reasonable possibility that a loss in excess of the amount recognized exists, the Company is unable to estimate the possible loss or range of loss in excess of the amount recognized at this time.
-As of December 31, 2016, and 2015, a total of \$20.5 million and \$24.4 million, respectively, were included in other accrued liabilities in the accompanying Consolidated Balance Sheets related to the tolled product liability claims.

 In February 2011, the Company was named as a defendant in a product liability action that had originally been filed in Washington State Superior Court for Kitsap County against the healthcare providers and hospital involved in a decedent's surgery on such decedent's behalf (Josette Taylor, as Personal Representative of the Estate of Fred E. Taylor, deceased; and on behalf of the Estate of Fred E. Taylor v.
 Intuitive Surgical, Inc., No. 09-2-03136-5).
 In Taylor, plaintiff asserted wrongful death and product liability claims against the Company, generally alleging that the decedent died four years after surgery as a result of injuries purportedly suffered during the surgery, which was conducted with the use of the da Vinci Surgical System.
 The plaintiff in Taylor asserted that such injuries were caused, in whole or in part, by the Company's purported failure to properly train, warn, and instruct the surgeon.
 The lawsuit sought unspecified damages for past medical expenses, pain and suffering, loss of consortium as well as punitive damages.
 A trial commenced on April 15, 2013.
 On May 23, 2013, the jury returned a defense verdict, finding that the Company was not negligent.
 Judgment was entered in the Company's favor on June 7, 2013.
 Subsequent to the verdict, the plaintiff filed a notice of appeal.
 That appeal was denied on July 7, 2015.
-On July 27, 2015, plaintiff filed a motion for reconsideration with the Court of Appeal; the Court of Appeal denied the motion for reconsideration on August 10, 2015.
-On September 9, 2015, plaintiff filed a Petition for Review with the Washington State Supreme Court.
+On July 27, 2015, plaintiff filed a motion for reconsideration with the court of appeal; the court of appeal denied the motion for reconsideration on August 10, 2015.
+On September 9, 2015, plaintiff filed a Petition for Review with the Washington State Supreme Court ("Washington Supreme Court").
 On February 10, 2016, the Washington Supreme Court issued an order granting the plaintiff's Petition for Review.
 Oral argument on the appeal before the Washington Supreme Court was heard on June 7, 2016.
-The court will issue an opinion at a future time.
+On February 9, 2017, the Washington Supreme Court vacated the defense verdict and remanded the case for retrial.
+In November 2017, the Company reached a confidential settlement with the plaintiff, which did not have a material adverse effect on the Company's business, financial position, or future results of operations.

-Insurance Litigation
+Patent Litigation